cgruver/okd4-upi-lab-setup/docs/pages/ShuttingDown.md

     oc patch configs.imageregistry.operator.openshift.io cluster --type merge --patch '{"spec":{"managementState":"Removed"}}'

+Cordon, and Drain the `worker` nodes:  (This will take a while, be patient)

     for i in 0 1 2 ; do oc adm cordon okd4-worker-${i}.${LAB_DOMAIN} ; done

     for i in 0 1 2 ; do oc adm drain okd4-worker-${i}.${LAB_DOMAIN} --ignore-daemonsets --force --grace-period=60 --delete-local-data &; done

+Shutdown the worker nodes: (Wait for them to all shut down before proceeding)

     for i in 0 1 2 ; do ssh core@okd4-worker-${i}.${LAB_DOMAIN} "sudo shutdown -h now"; done

+Shutdown the master nodes: (Wait for them to all shut down before proceeding)

     for i in 0 1 2 ; do ssh core@okd4-master-${i}.${LAB_DOMAIN} "sudo shutdown -h now"; done

+Shutdown the load balancer:

     ssh root@okd4-lb01 "shutdown -h now"